 Importing an already existing code book can be useful for a number of reasons:

 - To prepare a stock of predefined codes in the framework of a given theory.
-This is especially useful in the context of team work when creating a base project.
+This is especially useful in the context of a team project when creating a Master project.

 - To code in a "top-down" (or deductive) way with all necessary concepts already at hand.
-This complements the "bottom-up" (or inductive) open coding stage in which concepts emerge from the data.
+This complements the "bottom-up" orinductive coding stage in which concepts emerge from the data.

 You can prepare a code book including code descriptions, code groups and colors in Excel and import the Excel file.
 This is how you need to prepare the Excel file:

 You can enter headings like Code, Code Definition, Code Group 1, Code Group 2, but you do not have to.
-If you do not enter headings, the columns are interpreted in the following order:
+The headers can be in any language.
+The columns are interpreted in the following order, whether you add headings or not:

 - column 1: code name